Engineernoob/Recuris/architecture.md

 # Architecture Plan
-Based on spec: Specification for DEFINE_SPEC: Build a simple chess game using python
+Based on spec: Specification for DEFINE_SPEC: Build a simple blog site with Markdown support